 Applications for Year 7 entry to a selective high school are completed and submitted online.
-The form is available only while applications are open, from 10 October 2017 until 10pm on 13 November 2017.
-Follow the steps below to apply.
+The form is available only while applications are open, from 10 October 2017 until 10pm on 13 November 2017 for entry in 2019.
+Applications are now closed.

 - Go to the selective high school placement application online between 10 October 2017 and 13 November 2017 for entry in 2019.
 Follow the instructions for applying.

 - You will receive an email with your password for the online application.

 - Return to the application, go to Login and log in using your email address and the password.

 - If you lose the password, go to Login and enter your email address and click on 'Forgotten password' to get a new email.
 Earlier passwords will be cancelled.